 A Multi-Cloud strategy is also a good way for companies to mitigate risk.
 Deploying critical systems across multiple Cloud services provides additional fault tolerance, so companies are covered in the event of a service interruption.
 This insurance strategy can be costly, so it should be based on the business value and criticality of the service being provided.
 In other words, a company shouldn’t use a Multi-Cloud strategy to deploy its non-mission-critical services or solutions.

 Embracing a Multi-Cloud strategy gives companies greater flexibility and reliability.
 Is your organization embracing Multi-Cloud?
 We’d love to hear what’s working for you, and help you think through what Multi-Cloud challenges you might be encountering.
-Click here for more information about our Cloud strategy, development, and migration capabilities.
+You can also read more about our Cloud strategy, development, and migration capabilities:

 Guest blogger for DVmobile, busy mama, & strategy wiz.